 But now, privacy and efficacy concerns have rendered third-party data somewhat less viable.
-In particular, the General Data Protection Regulation (GDPR) — a 2018 EU regulation on data protection and privacy — has catalyzed new concerns about how companies are using personal information.
-It’s always in the news, generating widespread skepticism and renewed privacy fears.
+In particular, the General Data Protection Regulation (GDPR) — a 2018 EU regulation on data protection and privacy — catalyzed concerns about how companies were using personal information.
+Even now, these concerns are often in the news, generating widespread skepticism and renewed privacy fears.

 Today, companies who leverage first-party data are better-positioned to make product recommendations and provide better customer experiences.

 Here’s why you should focus on making the most of your own data.